scalar-labs/scalardl-javascript-sdk-base/README.md

 ![relationship](./README.png)

 The developers might not really need to use this package.
-Please reference [@scalar-labs/scalardl-web-client-sdk](https://github.com/scalar-labs/scalardl-web-client-sdk) or [@scalar-labs/scalardl-node-client-sdk](https://github.com/scalar-labs/scalardl-node-client-sdk) to create the Scalar applications.
+Please reference [@scalar-labs/scalardl-web-client-sdk](https://github.com/scalar-labs/scalardl-web-client-sdk) or [@scalar-labs/scalardl-node-client-sdk](https://github.com/scalar-labs/scalardl-node-client-sdk) to create Scalar DLT applications.